Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Your product liability lawsuit against Stryker must be filed within the statute of limitations.
 This is a concrete time frame for filing lawsuits.
 Your claim for compensation will be dismissed if it’s not filed within this time.

-The statute of limitations differs for every state but it’s typically up to four years for product liability cases.
+The statute of limitations differs for every state, but it’s typically up to four years for product liability cases.
 You’ll need to consult with a lawyer to find out what the time limit is for your particular case.

 The MDL judge ruled that those who haven’t had a revision surgery yet to remove the defective Stryker product, and subsequently have one in the future, will be allowed to have the statute of limitations suspended.
 So even though the initial settlement was in 2014, eligible patients may still be eligible to file a product liability lawsuit and recover compensation from the company.